Railcraft/Railcraft-Localization/README.md

 More information can be found [here](http://docs.oracle.com/javase/6/docs/api/java/util/Formatter.html).

 ### Minecraft Formatting Tags
-You may also notice some stuff like "\u00a7o".
+You may also notice some stuff like "§r" or "§5".
 These are Minecraft Formatting Tags and are generally used to set the text color and italicize/bold pieces of text.

 More information can be found [here](http://www.minecraftwiki.net/wiki/Formatting_codes).
-Note that § = \u00a7, but please use \u00a7 in the language files.

 ### Inheritance
 When adding language variants from the same family, keep in mind that tags are inherited from the parent language.
 This should save you a bit of work if parent/child use the same translation.